jst-cyr/YouTubeCompetitorDashboard/Lesson8-TypeScript/README.md

 1. **New ChannelConfig class**: In order to add some strong typing to the `getChannelConfiguration` method, I needed a class to hold the data.
 Previously, I was defining this inline in the method, but this doesn't make it available to other classes in the project.
 I put it in the same file and added it as an export from this TS file.
 1. **Strongly typing getChannelConfiguration**: In the logic that reads from Airtable, I updated the Array to be strongly typed by declaring it as a generic array: `Array<ChannelConfig>`.
 The foreach loop now creates new `ChannelConfig` classes, which are added to this Array.
 I was able to use Visual Code's `ctrl-.` short-cut to update the method definition to have a return type (`async getChannelConfiguration(): Promise<ChannelConfig[]>`)

+### Converting YouTubeChannelList to TypeScript
+This class was performing DOM manipulation, so this was an interesting adjustment to drop using jQuery and instead manipulate directly with DOM functionality.
+These were the main changes required:

+1. **Define properties:** The constructor takes in three arguments which are set as properties, so these needed to be defined.
+One of these is an array of channel configurations, so was not a simple 'string' definition.
+1. **Type constructor parameters:** The constructor parameters needed to have a type added to them
+1. **Type the sorting function:** The inline variables in the sorting function need to be typed.
+However, the data being sorted hasn't been strongly typed yet so this becomes challenging.
+Using `any` as a workaround gets us to the next step, but ultimately the data being sorted should be strongly typed and then we can type the parameters.
+In this case, this was done with `TBD`
+1. **Manipulating the DOM:** jQuery manipulation of the DOM was replaced with basic DOM manipulation syntax to avoid having to import the jQuery library.

 ## Learn more about TypeScript

  * **TypeScript:** https://typescriptlang.org